dmbarbour/wikilon/docs/AwelonLang.md

 ### Sophisticated Types

-More generally, we can introduce a simple convention of defining `foo.type` to declare a type for `foo`.
+I propose a convention of defining `foo.type` to declare a type metadata for `foo`.
 This enables flexible abstraction and composition of type descriptions, expression of sophisticated types (contracts, Hoare logic, etc.), and provision of auxiliary hints or proofs.
 If we want to properly support dependent, existential, higher order, GADT, etc. types, we'll probably need to do so at this layer.
-Optimally, the type checker operating at this layer would itself be defined as a dictionary function.
+By also providing the type check algorithms via the same dictionary, we might also simplify portable consistency checks.

 Related to static typing, non-terminating evaluation in Awelon is always an error.
 There is no utility in unbounded divergence for a pure computation, though we might use arity annotations to defer computations and represent coinductive structure.
 In any case, static type analysis should attempt a limited termination analysis.
 While solving the halting problem isn't possible in general, obvious errors can always be reported.